umberto-fontanazza/kiruna-explorer/API documentation.md

 # Collection `links`

 A collection of links representing relationships between documents, serving as a sub-collection within the `documents` collection.
+Each pair of documents (nodes) is associated with at most one link.
+One link may be characterized by more than one association type.

 ## GET `/documents/{id}/links`

 Retrieve all links associated with a specific document.
+If the document has no links an empty array is returned in the JSON body.

 ### Response body